[CONTACT]

 On 11 December 1979, the Rhodesian House of Assembly voted 90 to nil

-During the elections of February 1980, Mugabe and the ZANU party
+December.
+During the elections of February 1980, Mugabe and the ZANU

-Britain, formally granted independence to the new nation of Zimbabwe
+representative of Britain, formally granted independence to the new

 Independence era (1980–present)